imdhemy/imdhemy.github.io/_posts/testing/2022-08-13-what-is-a-unit-test.md

 you, it means tests are quick enough.
 No doubt, the first two characteristics are non-controversial.
 The third one, isolation, is controversial.
 When it comes to isolation, there are two takes, the Mockist take and the Classicist take.
-Isolation means that the tests are isolated from each other, and running them in parallel or in sequence does not affect the result.

 ## Mockist take vs Classicist take
 These two tribes are commonly referred to as the Detroit School of TDD